ctkelley/MPResults/README.md

 3. A juypter notebook **MPResults.ipynb** explaining how it all works
    1. If the notebook fails to render, do not bother me.
 Instead, look at the sad tale of woe on https://github.com/jupyter/notebook/issues/3555
+       1. The pdf is a better job than github's render anyhow.
+You can look at it.
-   2. It's better to clone the repo and get to the notebook from your own computer anyhow.
+   2. It's even better to clone the repo and get to the notebook from your own computer anyhow.
-   3. __newtonmp.html__ is the bib for the notebook.
-Do not touch it.
+   3. __newtonmp.html__ is the bib for the notebook. __Do not touch it__.
 4. A pdf file of the notebook.

 ## How to use this mess